Dwise09/simple_shell/README.md

-writing a set of command for my shell
+writing a set of command for my shell project.
+C low level programming ALX